Huluwa-kong/COMPSCI-220/README.md

 # Computer Science 220SC (2023)

+## Assignment 3 (Hashing and Graph Representation)

+Problem Statement
+Two programs are required to understand basic hashing techniques.
+We will use open ad- dressing collision resolution with rightward (increase) probing.
+For a digraph G, let DS be the concatenation of integers (as strings) from a decreasing sorted degree sequence of G. Program 1: OALP hashing with H1 Program 2: OADH hashing with H1 and   = H2 H1: do middle-squaring on DS.

+Let d equal the integer obtained from the three middle digits of DS. (append 0's if length of DS < 3 or even) Hash value is the integer denoted by the three middle digits of d2. (also append 0's if needed) H2: do truncation on DS.
+The initial hash value is the integer denoted by the  rst three digits of DS plus one. (prepend 0's if length of DS < 3) For subsequential probes decrease this hash value by one until it is one.
+Input will be a sequence of adjacency lists of digraphs (at most 1000) and we want to hash each to an integer using these two hash functions H1 and H2.
+Input will follow the adjacency list format as described in the CS220 textbook.
+Here, the  rst line for eaach diagraph is an integer n indicating the order of the digraph.
+This is followed by n white space separated lists of (out-) adjacencies for nodes labeled 0 to n 􀀀 1.
+The last digraph of the sequence will be a digraph of order 0 and this is not to be processed (e.g. not added to hash table).
+For both programs output a binary string of length 1000, which is your  xed hash table size.
+The bit at position i denotes that some digraph was (1/true) or was not (0/false) hashed to value i.
+Output each bit on a single line using characters 0' and 1' and terminated with a newline `nn'.
+Thus, your program's output will be  xed at 1000 lines (2000 bytes).
+After experimenting with your programs (on several data sets), can you say which program performs better in practice in hashing random sequence of digraphs?
+Consider cases where there are few (<100) graphs and many (>800) graphs, with respect to your hash table size.
+Submission and Due Date
+Submit your source code to https://www.automarker.cs.auckland.ac.nz.
+There will be two test cases provided for each problem.
+A maximum of 10 submissions is allowed before a penalty of 20% will be applied.
+The deadline is 23.59pm (automarker time) on the 30th of September.
+The marks for this assignment is worth 7.5% of your course grade.
+Some partial credit may be given if you do not achieve \Correct" (green) on the automarker.
+Note we use plagiarism detection software so do not share any source code with your fellow students, nor use any AI tools (see https://academicintegrity.cs.auckland.ac.nz/).

 ## Assignment 3 (Basic graph algorithms and traversals)
 1. Delete a node from a digraph and record number of arcs removed 30 Marks For each digraphs in a set of digraphs given as adjacency lists, read in the digraph,